PapirusDevelopmentTeam/materia-kde/README.md

 Xft.lcdfilter: lcddefault
 Xft.rgba:      rgb
 ```

-Restart PC for apply DPI settings.
+Restart your PC to apply these changes.

-## BlackList apps
-More newest Qt/KDE apps now use QML/Kirigami - this style NOT SUPPORT THEMING on ANY engine, more elements HARDCODED.
-Please not open issue about that.
-We can't doing anything!!!
+### Inconsistent styles in QML/Kirigami apps

+Recent Qt and KDE apps now use QML or Kirigami — these do *NOT* fully support theming on *any* engine because more elements are *hardcoded*.
+Please do not submit new issues regarding such apps; we can't do anything to fix them.

+Affects apps include, but are not limited to:
 - Muon Discover
 - Kirigami Gallery
 - Ikona